tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Recipients cannot receive money unless their node is connected and online at the time of the transaction.
 - Currently channels are only bilateral.

-#### Opportunities for Tari
+#### Opportunities

 Less than expected as Tari's ticketing use case requires many fast transactions with many parties, not many fast transactions with a single party.
 Non-fungible assets must be "broadcasted", but state channels are private between 2 parties.

-#### Threats to Tari

-None.

 ### State Channels

 #### What is it?

-State channels are the more general form of micropayment channels — they can be used not only for payments, but for any arbitrary “state update” on a block chain — like changes inside a smart contract. [[16]]
+State channels are the more general form of micropayment channels - they can be used not only for payments, but for any arbitrary "state update" on a block chain - like changes inside a smart contract. [[16]]

 State channels allow multiple transactions to be made within off-chain agreements with very fast processing and the final settlement on-chain.
 It keeps the operation mode of block chain protocol but changes the way it is used so as to deal with the challenge of scalability.

-Any change of state within a state channel requires explicit cryptographic consent from all parties designated as “interested” in that part of the state. [[19]
+Any change of state within a state channel requires explicit cryptographic consent from all parties designated as "interested" in that part of the state. [[19]

 #### Who does it?